durgadas311/cpnet-z80/DEVEL.md

 Other interfaces to git should have equivalent commands, or even provide a direct commandline interface.

-1. Ensure your clone "master" branch is up-to-date
+1. Ensure your clone "master" branch is up-to-date.
 ```
-git remote update
 git fetch origin master
 ```

-2. Switch to new branch
+2. Switch to new branch.
 ```
 git checkout -b newbranch master
 ```

 Create and test changes on "newbranch", making commits as appropriate/desired.
-This branch may be provided to others, for testing and review, by pushing it to origin: "git push origin newbranch", making it visible on github and available to others clones.
+This branch may be provided to others, for testing and review, by pushing it to origin: `git push origin newbranch`, making it visible on github and available to others clones.

-If the branch has been pushed to origin, any developer may perform the following to publish it to "master".
+If the branch has been pushed to origin, any developer may perform the following steps to publish it to "master".
+The following steps would orinarily be done all at once, to minimize the chance of other changes being made to "master" remotely and causing interference.

 3. When changes are ready to publish, resync "master" with remote.
 ```
-git remote update
 git fetch origin master
 ```

-4. Rebase the new branch onto the latest "master"
+4. Rebase the new branch onto the latest "master".
 ```
 git checkout newbranch
 git rebase master
 ```
-There is a possibility of merge conflicts at this point, those will need to be fixed and "git rebase --continue" run in order to finish the rebase.
+There is a possibility of merge conflicts at this point, those will need to be fixed and `git rebase --continue` run in order to finish the rebase.

 5. Do a fast-forward merge with "master"